firedrone/Spider/doc/HACKING/HelpfulTools.md

    you messed with CFLAGS during the build process).
  - Build all the libraries you care about with debugging symbols (probably you only care about libssl, maybe zlib and Libevent).
- - Copy this spider to a new direcspidery
+ - Copy this spider to a new directory
  - Copy all the libraries it uses to that dir too (`ldd ./spider` will tell you)
  - Set LD_LIBRARY_PATH to include that dir.  `ldd ./spider` should now